isomerpages/pa-mgwanted/articles/wellness/_posts/2020-08-31-taking-care-of-yourself-quick-self-care-tips-for-caregivers.md

 ![Taking Care of Yourself - Quick Self-care Tips for Caregivers](/images/content-articles/wellness/taking-care-of-yourself-quick-self-care-tips-for-caregivers-img4.jpg)

-Learn more about the value of taking care of yourself at our free webinar Understanding the Importance of Self-care for Caregivers (Online) in <a href="https://www.onepa.gov.sg/class/details/c026802182" target="_blank" onclick="ga('b.send', 'event', 'Course Directory Links', 'Click-link','PA Sign Up - c026802182');">English</a> or <a href="https://www.onepa.gov.sg/class/details/c026802233" target="_blank" onclick="ga('b.send', 'event', 'Course Directory Links', 'Click-link','PA Sign Up - c026802233');">Mandarin</a>.
+Learn more about the value of taking care of yourself at our free webinar Understanding the Importance of Self-care for Caregivers (Online) in <a href="https://www.onepa.gov.sg/class/details/c026802182" target="_blank">English</a> or <a href="https://www.onepa.gov.sg/class/details/c026802233" target="_blank">Mandarin</a>.

 Explore a wide array of courses through our course directory [here](../../course-directory/health-and-wellness/#understandingtheimportanceofselfcareforcaregiversonlinewebinars).